Overgaden Neden Vandet 33: The brewery

-Until 1688, the property was owned by brewer Jens Bjørnsen, later being bought by Berndt Jensen who owned it from 1717-1738.
+The property was listed in Copenhagen first cadastre of 1790 listed as No. 88 in Christianshavn Wuarter, owned by brewer Jens Bjørnsen.
+From 1717 to 1637, it belonged to Berndt Jensen.
 In a fire insurance policy from 1838, it is described as a two-storey half-timbered building, 10 bays wide towards the street and with gate and wall dormer.
 A 10-bay, two storey half-timbered side wing, with shed roof extended from the rear side of the building.
 The two buildings were connected by a 1.9 m wide, half-timbered staircase building.
 A free-standing, 8-bay, two-storey outbuilding with a shed roof and a water pump were also located in the courtyard.

-Court baker Jochum Lentz (1690-1740) and his wife Marie Sophie Jensdatter (1689-1729) acquired the property in 1738.
+In 1839, No. 88 was acquired by Court baker Jochum Lentz (1690-1740) and his wife Marie Sophie Jensdatter (1689-1729)8.
 After Lentz' death in 1740, the property was sold to Christen Larsen Døstrup, a brewer and distiller, who shortly thereafter sold it to the Copenhagen Brewers' Guild.

 Terchel Hansen Leye's house and workshop

 The property was acquired by master cooper Terchel Hansen Leye (1703-1760) in 1745.
 He undertook a comprehensive renovation of the complex.
 In a fire insurance policy from 1747, it is described as a 7-bay, two storey brick building with wall dormer.
 The roof was clad with glazed tiles and topped by a gilded Weather vane.
 The facade was decorated with stone portals around the gate and pilasters topped by sandstone capitals.
+Leye's property was listed in the new cadastre of 1756 as No. 152 in Christianshavn Quarter.

 Hans Caspersen

 The property was acquired by anchor smith Hans Caspersen in 1782.
-He heightened the building with three floors in 1782-83.
+In 1782-83, Caspersen heightened the building with three floors.

 19th century

 In 1797, Caspersen sold the property to master ship builder Jørgen Hansen Koch (1745-1801) and his wife Anne Cathrine Volkersen (1758-1809).
 Their son was the later architect and court master builder Jørgen Hansen Koch (1787-1860).
 The property was listed as No. 157 in the new cadastre of 1806.

 The property was home to 32 residents in three households at the 1840 census.
 Hans Christian Ley, a master tailor, resided on the first floor with his wife Johanne Marie Ley, their four children (aged 22 to 34), two brothers-in-laws, four sisters-in-law, a nephew and a maid.
-Carl Wilhelm Wiehe (1788-1867), secretary in the Kommercekollegiet, resided on the second floor with his wife Antoinette Liuise Wiehe, their four children (aged 10 tp 20), acting student August Eduard Hansen (1820-1874) and one maid.
+Carl Wilhelm Wiehe (1788-1867), secretary in the Kommercekollegiet, resided on the second floor with his wife Antoinette Liuise Wiehe, their four children (aged 10 t0 20), acting student August Eduard Hansen (1820-1874) and one maid.
 The eldest son was the actor Michael Wiehe.
 Niels Brock Perch, a tea merchant, resided on the third floor with his wife Axeline Kirstine Henriette Holm, their five children (aged 12 to 27), his sister Helene Perch, one male servant and one maid.
 The actor Mikael Wiehe (1820-1864) was still a resident of the building in 1843-1844.